What is the Word of Faith Movement?

 Many Word-faith preachers such as Kenneth Copeland for example are on record as teaching that faith is a “force” which can be used to get or achieve whatever you desire.

 Since this movement consists of some of the most popular preachers and televangelists, it is no surprise that the Word-Faith Movement and some of its heretical teachings have been very popular all over the world.

-The heart of what word-faith preachers teach is that God promises health and wealth to anyone who practices their faith related formulas and theologies.
+So the crux of what word-faith preachers teach is that God promises health, wealth and any dream or material desire to anyone who practices their distorted faith related formulas and theologies.

 Some of the theology and false teachings of the Word of Faith Movement are as follows:

 1. Faith is a “Force” Controlled By The Words You Speak

 One of the foundational theologies of the Word-Faith movement is the belief that faith is a “force” through which a person is able to acquire whatever he wants if he conjures up enough faith.

 They believe that the words you speak or the words you confess will control or manipulate the faith force in order to get the outcome that one desires.

 Therefore your success and experience of material prosperity is dependent on how successful you are able to manipulate the faith force through your “positive confession” so that you get your desired outcome.
 This teaching is also called the Law of Attraction.

 For example Word of faith movement uses terms such as: “making positive confessions”, “making decrees and declarations”, “name-it-and-claim-it” , “law of attraction” or “we are little gods”.